HIV Prevention

 Community Initiatives in Miami-Dade County

-Florida Black HIV/AIDS Coalition is a collective of providers serving the Black community.
-Meetings are meant to provide information, networking, training, and coordination of actions to reduce new HIV infections, increase access to care, improve health outcomes, reduce HIV related disparities, and plan activities to achieve a more coordinated response to the HIV epidemic in Miami-Dade County.
+Florida Black HIV/AIDS Coalition is a collective of providers serving the community.
+Meetings are meant to provide information, networking, training, and coordination of actions to reduce new HIV infections, increase access to care, improve health outcomes, and plan activities to achieve a more coordinated response to the HIV epidemic in Miami-Dade County.

 Sistas Organizing to Survive is an initiative mobilizing Black women in the fight against HIV/AIDS by encouraging women to get tested where they live, work, play, and worship.

-Iniciativa Hispana was developed to reduce the incidence of HIV/AIDS within the Hispanic community in Miami-Dade County through community outreach and HIV prevention education.
-The Hispanic Initiative plans, develops, and implements innovative strategies on HIV/AIDS education and prevention through culturally sensitive and indigenous approaches, meeting needs through service provider and community referrals, community building, information sharing, and dissemination.
+Iniciativa Hispana aims to reduce the incidence of HIV/AIDS in the Hispanic population in Miami-Dade County through outreach and HIV prevention education.
+The Hispanic Initiative plans, develops, and implements innovative strategies for HIV/STD education and prevention through local approaches, meeting needs through service provider, referrals, community building, information sharing, and dissemination.

-Miami Collaborative MSM Workgroup serves as a vehicle to enlist the support of community members and allies to curb the high rate of new HIV infections.
-The initiative aims to enhance stakeholder engagement, reinvigorate HIV prevention efforts and align with Ending the HIV Epidemic strategies to mobilize local leaders to support risk-reduction behaviors.
-The collaborative informs local government organizations and community groups about the HIV epidemic, its impact, and how to mitigate the damaging effects of HIV stigma.
+Miami Collaborative serves as a vehicle to enlist the support of community members to curb the high rate of new HIV diagnosis in Miami-Dade County.
+The initiative aims to enhance stakeholder engagement, reinvigorate HIV prevention efforts, align with Ending the HIV Epidemic strategies, and mobilize local leaders to support risk-reduction behaviors.
+The Collaborative informs local government organizations and community groups about the HIV epidemic, its impact, and how to mitigate the damaging effects of HIV stigma.

-Miami PrEP Workgroup is a place for community advocates and providers to collaborate and use capacity building to create a better local service model for PrEP/nPEP in Miami-Dade County.
+Miami PrEP Workgroup is a place for community and providers to collaborate and create a better local service model for PrEP/nPEP in Miami-Dade County.
 The workgroup focuses on strategic planning, capacity building, resource sharing, and opportunities for networking to build better relationships among providers and increase PrEP/nPEP uptake.
 The workgroup created a new local service model that have generated better access to PrEP and nPEP and increased their utilization.

 Miami Speakers Bureau is a group of bold individuals living with HIV who spread the message of HIV testing, treatment, and prevention by sharing their own role model story with the community.
 Members address HIV stigma by participating in health fairs, panel discussions, and other events, giving first-hand accounts of how knowing your status and taking your HIV medication as prescribed can lead to becoming undetectable, untransmittable, living a long, healthy, productive life, and preventing transmission to others.